Calling all meat fans: Brazilian bar and grill Fazenda has opened on Colmore Row – and it’s actually pretty good.

 Fazenda, 55 Colmore Row, Birmingham, B3 2AA

-Disclosure: I was invited to a soft launch at Fazenda to try the food ahead of its official opening – I have since booked to dine there again to eat and spend a fortune on red wine.
+Disclosure: I was originally invited to a soft launch at Fazenda to try the food ahead of its official opening, but have since dined there again and paid in full.
 All words, opinions and photos are mine, as always.